Grow Million Bells Flowers In Containers

 Soil

-In the containers, use a good quality, well-draining soilless potting mix.
-While it is not needed, adding compost to the soil before planting your Million Bells will benefit it.
+Use a good quality, well-draining, soilless potting mix in the containers.
+While it is unnecessary, adding compost to the soil before planting your Million Bells will benefit it.

 Pot